Effective from 9 August 2021

 This results in the employee's taxable earnings being $2000 less than their gross earnings:

-When calculating the employee's STSL debt in this instance, we use their taxable earnings + salary sacrifice super amount (ie reportable super contributions) only.
-So $538 + $1000 = $1538; this is the employee's repayment income amount.
-Because this amount is below the fortnightly repayment income threshold there is no STSL deducted.
+- Employee's STSL calculated on repayment income: When calculating the employee's STSL debt using the repayment income method, we use their taxable earnings + salary sacrifice super amount (ie reportable super contributions) only.
+So $7,828 + $1,000 = $8,828; this is the employee's repayment income amount.

 Example 4: Exempt foreign employment income